 The Act and its implementing regulations set forth a series of general prohibitions and exceptions that apply to all endangered and threatened wildlife.
 As such, these prohibitions would be applicable to the black-breasted puffleg.
 These prohibitions, pursuant to 50 CFR 17.21, make it illegal for any person subject to the jurisdiction of the United States to “take” (take includes: Harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or to attempt any of these) within the United States or upon the high seas, import or export, deliver, receive, carry, transport, or ship in interstate or foreign commerce in the course of a commercial activity; or sell or offer for sale in interstate or foreign commerce, any endangered wildlife species.
 It also is illegal to possess, sell, deliver, carry, transport, or ship any such wildlife that has been taken in violation of the Act.
 Certain exceptions apply to agents of the Service and State conservation agencies.

 Permits may be issued to carry out otherwise prohibited activities involving endangered and threatened wildlife species under certain circumstances.
 Regulations governing permits are codified at 50 CFR 17.22 for endangered species and 17.32 for threatened species.
-With regard to endangered wildlife, a permit must be issued for the following purposes: For scientific purposes, to enhance the propagation or survival of the species, and for incidental take in connection with otherwise lawful activities.
+With regard to endangered wildlife, a permit must be issued for the following purposes: For scientific purposes, to enhance the Start Printed Page 74433propagation or survival of the species, and for incidental take in connection with otherwise lawful activities.